gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 shall be willing to give him aid, as our vassal and liegeman, in recovering his territories, let him be assured of our favour and licence on that behalf."

-## Chapter II: The return of Dermitius through Great Britain.
+## Chapter II: The return of Dermitius through Great Britain

 Dermitius, returning through Great Britain, loaded with honourable gifts by the royal munificence, but encouraged more by hope for the future than any aid he had yet obtained, reached at last the noble